Movement Archives & History:

 Some of the earliest organizations included Manavi, Sakhi for South Asian Women, Raksha, Apna Ghar, Manavi, and Sneha.
 These organizations focused on addressing the cultural and structural differences that exist uniquely for the South Asian community in the United States.
 Advocate and sociologist Maggie Abraham, describes the SAWOs’ work as providing “the impetus for social change at the level of the individual, community, and the larger society.”

-The evolution into a cohesive movement for gender justice
+The evolution into a cohesive movement for survivor & gender justice

 While each of these organizations operated independently, they were grounded in shared ideologies and visions.
 In 1999, we began to see formal collaboration and convergence as many of the SAWOs came together at the Millenium conference in Chicago.
 This conference spurred the creation of many culturally-specific institutes addressing domestic and gender-based violence including the Asian Pacific Institute on Gender-Based Violence (API-GBV) in the Asian American and Pacific Islander community, Esperanza United in the Latinx community, and Ujima in the Black community.